evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 The standard layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large .
 The touch screen on the dashboard's center  is 12.8 inches large .

 The optional Design layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large .
 The touch screen on the dashboard's center  is 15.6 inches large .
-The model is not available with head-up display.
+The model does not have a head-up display.

 {{< sitefiguresized thumb="models/byd/atto_3/atto_3/screens_1_st.jpg" title="BYD Atto 3" width="1600" height="1067"  >}}